kyma-project/kyma/resources/istio-kyma-patch/README.md

  * Sidecar injection is enabled in all Namespaces, except those labeled with `istio-injection: disabled`.
  * A DestinationRule CR disabling mTLS for requests to Helm Tiller.

-Changes moved into the istio chart:
+Changes moved into the Istio chart:
-- Configuration of zipkin as a tracer, done by official istio values (`global.tracer.zipkin.address`)
+- Configuration of Zipkin as a tracer, done by official Istio values (`global.tracer.zipkin.address`)
-- HostPorts in ingress-gateway deployment, done by editing the istio chart (`istio/charts/gateways` `templates/deployment.yaml` and `values.yaml`)
+- HostPorts in ingress-gateway deployment, done by editing the Istio chart (`istio/charts/gateways` `templates/deployment.yaml` and `values.yaml`)